292. amunomai

 Phonetic Spelling: (am-oo'-nom-ahee)

-Definition: to ward off
+Definition: To defend oneself, to protect, to ward off

-Usage: I ward off, defend myself against, resist, defend, assist.
+Meaning: I ward off, defend myself against, resist, defend, assist.

 Thayer's Greek Lexicon